arlet-workshop/arlet-workshop.github.io/_pages/schedule.md

 ---
 layout: page
 permalink: /schedule/
-title: Tentative Schedule
+title: Schedule
-description: The session will cover a tutorial, invited talks, contributed talks and posters.
+description: The session will cover invited talks, contributed talks and posters.
 The tentative schedule in Central European Summer Time (GMT+2) can be found below.
 nav: true
 nav_order: 3
 ---